 The St. Peter’s Market

-When I returned from Machu Picchu, the train left me in Ollantaytambo and you barely get off the train they offer you bus tickets to Cusco and you leave in a mini van along with other passengers and you get quite cheap, about 10 soles and leave you in the center of Cusco.
+When I returned from Machu Picchu, the train left me in Ollantaytambo, and you barely get off the train.
+They offer you bus tickets to Cusco, and you leave in a minivan along with other passengers.
+It is quite cheap, about 10 soles, and leaves you in the center of Cusco.

 - Horseback Riding Tours from Cusco.

-- Pisco Sour night tour and class.
+- Pisco Sour night tour and lesson.

 - City tour of Cusco.